-This finding is similar to prior-year finding 2017-01.
+This finding is similar to prior-year finding 2018-01.

-Information technology (IT) controls-access, configuration and change management, security, and contingency planning
+Information technology (IT) controls-access, configuration and change management, and security

-Condition and context-The District's control procedures were not sufficiently designed, documented, and implemented to respond to risks associated with its information technology systems and data.
+Condition and context-The District's control procedures were not sufficiently designed, documented, and implemented to respond to risks associated with its IT systems and data.
 The District lacked adequate procedures over the following:

-- Restricting access to its IT systems and data-Procedures did not consistently help prevent or detect unauthorized or inappropriate access. - Configuring systems securely and managing system changes-Procedures did not ensure IT systems were securely configured and all changes were adequately managed. - Securing systems and data-IT security policies and procedures lacked controls to prevent unauthorized or inappropriate access or use, manipulation, damage, or loss. - Updating a contingency plan-Plan lacked key elements related to restoring operations in the event of a disaster or other system interruption.
+- Restricting access to its IT systems and data-Procedures did not consistently help prevent or detect unauthorized or inappropriate access. - Configuring systems securely and managing system changes-Procedures did not ensure all IT system changes were adequately managed and configuration settings maintained. - Securing systems and data-IT security policies and procedures lacked controls to prevent unauthorized or inappropriate access or use, manipulation, damage, or loss.